elias-boemeke/rssgen/README.md

 # rssgen
+RUMBLE HAS CHANGED ITS API.
+RUMBLE HANDLER BROKEN, DONT USE.

 **rssgen** is a NodeJS server application for self-hosting an rss-feed-generator.
 Currently supported websites include:
 1. `https://rumble.com` - `https://<selfhost.server>/rssgen/rumble/<channel>`